OpenBookStore/openbookstore/README.md

 - `details <i>`: print more information about the last search result number `<i>`.
 You can complete this argument using the TAB key (specially handy when you have filtered the results).
+- `stats`: some numbers.
+Percentage of books without isbn.
+With optional parameters to print the related results:
+  - `noisbn`

 Parameters, to change with `set`: